Penn Global Research & Engagement Grant Program Apply for a Research Grant

 Note for Applicants with a Current, Separate Grant Program-Supported Project, or Planning Multiple Applications:

 Penn Global’s Grant Program endeavors to support as diverse an array of projects as possible across regions, disciplines, Penn Schools and Centers, and principal investigators (PIs), and we welcome PIs to concurrently have one Convening and one Research and Engagement project running at any given time.
-Applicants are also welcome to submit new applications while an existing project is finishing its final outputs, such that the existing project would conclude prior to the launch of their new notional project.
-Exceptions to this general project limit guidance may be made on a case-by-case basis, and there is no limit to the number of projects one may serve on as a primary collaborator.
+Applicants are also welcome to submit new applications while an existing project is finishing its final award expenditures such that the existing project’s expenditures would conclude prior to the launch of their new proposed project.
+Exceptions to this general project limit guidance may be made on a case-by-case basis, and while this limit extends to PIs there is no limit to the number of projects one may serve on as a collaborator.

-PIs are welcome to submit multiple applications for different projects in the same application cycle, and in the event we receive multiple applications from the same PI, these applications may be in competition with each other during the review process.
+PIs are welcome to submit multiple applications for different projects in the same application cycle, though please note that due to the limit on PI-ship the applications may be in competition with each other during the review process.

 insights